someonesdad1/plib/README.md

 * The `pgm` directory holds scripts that are separate programs.
 * The `test` directory holds scripts that test the modules in `plib` (many of the modules have their test code built-in).
+* The `g` directory holds a python graphics library I wrote about 20 years ago; it's a thin layer over PostScript.
+It has made thousands of images for me over that time.
+I would have preferred SVG, but it was too immature at the time.
+An item on my to-do list is to write a backend for it that outputs SVG.

 This is a work-in-progress.
 Currently, a few tests fail in /plib.
 Most of the scripts in /plib/pgm don't have suitable 'what' strings (see 0what.py